 I would have never considered myself a strong woman seven years ago.
 In fact, I wasn’t a strong woman seven years ago.
 I was weak, wishy-washy, and wandering aimlessly.
 But then I was thrown into the fire.

-At the ripe, old age of 21 I lost practically all of my hair to Alopecia Areata.
+At 21 years old I lost practically all of my hair to Alopecia Areata.
 I never dealt with this condition as a child, so it really came out of nowhere.
 Going bald as a 21-year-old girl felt like living a nightmare, but it’s one of those life-changing experiences that helped shape me into a woman.
 It made me a better woman.
 A better person.
 And I can truly say that I would never wish those difficult years away…for although they were filled with grief, they were also filled with nothing short of magic.
 I love how the Native American proverb puts it, “The soul would have no rainbow if the eyes had no tears.”

 That’s what it means to live a life of grit and grace.
 It takes grit to face your weaknesses, fears, and failures, but when you do, grace is there to meet you.
 And living in the billows of grace is where the magic happens.